Sonic Rivals: Reception

 Sonic Rivals received "mixed or average" reviews from critics, scoring a 64/100 on Metacritic, and 66.17% on GameRankings.
 Both it and Rivals 2 were later re-released in North America and Europe as part of the Greatest Hits and Essentials lines respectively, indicating over 250,000 units were sold by the end of 2007, as well as part of the Double Rivals Attack Pack! on October 18, 2011.

 Reviewers consistently praised the game's presentation.
 Juan Castro of IGN wrote that the game had tons of "graphical flourishes" that made it belong on the handheld, a sentiment shared by Greg Mueller of GameSpot.
-The music received similar praise, with GameSpot finding the music upbeat, although GameSpy said it was "no where near as good" as previous games in the series.
+The music received similar praise, with GameSpot finding the music upbeat, although GameSpy said it was "nowhere near as good" as previous games in the series.

 The gameplay, however, drew mixed reactions; a common critique was the game's rubber banding mechanic making the opponent close to the player no matter how fast they were travelling.
 GameSpot said "if you freeze your rival with an ice blast, he will be slowed momentarily but will inexplicably catch up within seconds", while GameSpy felt there was never a moment where it was impossible to catch up to them.
 Rob Fahey called it "one of the most blatant and annoying instances of rubber-banding AI we've ever seen" in his review for Eurogamer.